Nadal, Djokovic launch French Open assaults

-PARIS: Record nine-time winner Rafael Nadal and title-holder Novak Djokovic set off Monday ahead of a French Open collison course, while champions past and present meet in the women’s first round.
+PARIS: Record nine-time winner Rafael Nadal and title-holder Novak Djokovic set off Monday (Tuesday in Manila) ahead of a French Open collision course, while champions past and present meet in the women’s first round.

 Three clay-court titles at Monte Carlo, Barcelona and Madrid suggest the 30-year-old is poised to end a three-year drought at majors — his last Grand Slam triumph came in Paris in 2014.